-- concerns about the company's direction.7 Fiorina sought to placate Dunn and 1 2 Keyworth, "agree[ing] to tear up her agenda for the board's strategy retreat ... and focus instead on the directors' concerns."8 But shortly after the retreat, "a reporter 3 4 for the Wall Street Journal, Pui-Wing Tam, called to confirm details that Tam had 5 learned about the retreat, including assertions that Fiorina had lost the confidence of the board and that operating responsibilities would soon be shifted away from her."9 6 7 "Clearly, someone at the retreat, which was attended only by board members and top executives, had leaked proprietary information."10 8 - 19.
+1 17.
+In January 2005, a few days before HP's annual retreat, two board 2 members, Patricia Dunn and George Keyworth, met with Fiorina to discuss their 3 concerns about the company's direction.
+7 Fiorina sought to placate Dunn and 4 Keyworth, "agree[ing] to tear up her agenda for the board's strategy retreat and 5 focus instead on the directors' concerns."8 But shortly after the retreat, "a reporter 6 for the Wall Street Journal, Pui-Wing Tam, called to confirm details that Tam had 7 learned about the retreat, including assertions that Fiorina had lost the confidence of 8 the board and that operating responsibilities would soon be shifted away from her."
+9 "Clearly, someone at the retreat, which was attended only by board members and 10 top executives, had leaked proprietary information."10 11 18.
 Fiorina responded with fury.
+After "call[ing] the board members

+- 18. Fiorina responded with fury.
 After "call[ing] the board members together on the phone," Fiorina "dressed them down for giving details of the meeting."
 But that response only further inflamed tensions between Fiorina and the board, and less than two weeks after the retreat, the board met again, this time without Fiorina, and voted to dismiss her.
-12 - 20.
+12 - 19.
 Despite Fiorina's departure, board members remained perturbed by the disclosures to the press, and so when elevating Patricia Dunn to nonexecutive chairwoman and tasking her with choosing Fiorina's successor, the board also provided Dunn with another mandate: "stop the board leaks."
-13 - 21.
-Dunn promptly initiated an investigation, code-naming it "Project
+13